mdolidon/hamster/configuration.md

     avoid images save as tree under "my_blog" get domain

-If a `#` is found on a line, everything that follows up to the line ending is considered to be a comment and ignored.
+If a `#` is found roaming free on a line, everything that follows up to the line ending is considered to be a comment and ignored.

 ## Step 0 : checking in